Looking for a nonsurgical solution to Thoracic Outlet Syndrome problems?

 Back in 2003, I started having major problems with my shoulder, hands, and wrists.

-At the peak of my hand and wrist problems, I couldn't type on a computer for more than a few seconds without paying a heavy price of pain, numbness, and coldness (and the panic that would set in).
+At the peak of my hand and wrist problems, I could not type on a computer for more than a few seconds without paying a heavy price of pain, numbness, and coldness (and the panic that would set in).

-The doctors I saw insisted that what I had did not fit the description of carpal tunnel syndrome.
+The doctors I saw insisted that my symptoms did not fit the description of carpal tunnel syndrome.
 The wrong fingers were affected, my doctor reassured me.
 Because it wasn't carpal tunnel, it was clearly just an overuse injury.

 With rest, my doctor said, the tendons of my forearms and hands would heal on their own.